 Collaboration tools enable employees to improve team interaction by providing a number of ways to communicate with each other.

-Tools like Skype and Microsoft Teams have made it really easy for teams, especially the ones which are geographically scattered, communicate with each other at via text, call, or even video.
+Tools like Skype and Microsoft Teams have made it really easy for teams, especially the ones which are geographically scattered, to communicate with each other at via text, call, or even video.